xXShaneXx/C-/StlLibrary.md

 for (auto n : numbers) {
     std::cout << n << std::endl;
 }

 Output:

-Copy code
 0
 1
 2
 3
 4
 5

 Explanation:
-Characteristics: Fast insertion and deletion from both ends.
-Usage: Suitable when you need efficient insertions or deletions from both ends.
+std::deque is ideal for scenarios where elements need to be added or removed from both ends efficiently.
 3. std::set and std::multiset
-Both std::set and std::multiset are associative containers that store elements in sorted order.
-A set does not allow duplicate elements, while a multiset allows duplicates.

-Example (std::set):
-cpp
-Copy code
+Ordered containers that store unique elements (std::set) or allow duplicates (std::multiset).
+Code Example (Set):
 #include <set>
 #include <iostream>